-- a.
+a.
 Type of exposure.
 In order to determine the test temperatures, the way in which the test item is exposed to heat must be determined first.
-The exposure conditions that must be considered include: - (1) Ambient air conditions.
-Of interest are the most severe conditions that materiel, which could be deployed in any climatic area of the world, would experience when under cover in fully ventilated locations such as open cabins, sun-shaded areas, and underside regions of aircraft where the test item is shaded from direct solar heating.
+The exposure conditions that must be considered include:

+(1) Ambient air conditions.
+Of interest are the most severe conditions that materiel, which could be deployed in any climatic area of the world, would experience when under cover in fully ventilated locations such as open cabins, sunshaded areas, and underside regions of aircraft where the test item is shaded from direct solar heating.
 Ambient air temperature and humidity conditions are those measured in standard meteorological shelters at a height of 1.2 to 1.8 meters (4 to 6 feet) above the ground.
-If field data are not available, the conditions for this exposure may be approximated from tables 501.2-I and 501.2-II.
-Table 501.2-III gives a summary of high-temperature diurnal cycle ranges for different areas of the world. - (2) Induced conditions.
-These conditions are from the same regions as the ambient air conditions but with an allowance made for the effect of solar heating.
-These are typical conditions to which materiel is exposed while under cover where there is little or no ventilation and where the effects of solar heating on the cover causes a rise in the air temperature adjacent to the materiel.
-Examples of where these conditions occur are: - (a) Inside unventilated enclosures. - (b) Within enclosed vehicle bodies. - (c) Within aircraft sections having surfaces exposed to solar heating. - (d) Inside of tents. - (e) Under closed tarpaulins.
+If field data are not available, the conditions for this exposure may be approximated from tables 501.3-I and 501.3-II.
+Table 501.3-III gives a summary of high-temperature diurnal cycle ranges for different areas of the world.

+(2) Induced conditions.
+Like conditions are from the same regions as the ambient air conditions but with an another made for the effect of solar beating.
+These are typical conditions to while a stariel is exposed while under cover where there is little or no ventilation and where the effects of solar beating on the cover causes a rise in the air temperature adjacent to the material.
+Examples of where these conditions occur are:

+- (a) Inside unventilated enclosures.

+- (b) Within enclosed vehicle bodies.

+- (c) Within aircraft sections having surfaces exposed to solar heating.

+- (d) Inside of tents.

+- (e) Under closed tarpauling.

-These conditions are not the temperatures attained by equipment, but rather the air temperature observed in various locations where materiel is operated or stored.
-The cycling conditions for this exposure are given in tables 501.2-I and 501.2-II and are to be used only if appropriate field measured data do not exist.
+These conditions are not the temperatures attained by equipment, but rather the air temperature observed in various locations where material is operated or stored.
+The cycling conditions for this exposure are given in tables 501.3-I and 501.3-II and are to be used only if appropriate field measured data do not exist.

-- (3) Extreme induced conditions.
-These conditions are induced but involve temperatures as high as 70° to 85°C (160° to 185°F), making greater allowance for the effects of solar radiation.
-Applicable conditions for such testing include equipment that is employed in the open (for which method 505.2 should be used) and in enclosed compartments having glazed or transparent panels (aircraft cockpits, vehicle compartments, etc.).
+(3) Extreme induced conditions.
+These conditions are induced but involve temperatures as high as 71° to 85° C (160° to 185° F), making greater allowance for the effects of solar radiation or other external heat sources.
+Applicable conditions for such testing include equipment that is employed in the open (for which method 505.3 should be used) and in enclosed compartments having glazed or transparent panels (aircraft cockpits, vehicle compartments, etc.).
 Another consideration is the location of equipment near heat-producing devices which influence or intensify the air temperature surrounding the test item.
-These extreme induced conditions would be applied by extending the levels of the temperatures given in tables 501.2-I and 501.2-II. - b.
+These extreme induced conditions would be applied by extending the levels of the temperatures given in tables 501.3-I and 501.3-II.

+b.
 Test temperature(s).
 Determine the test temperature(s).
 If field measurements of actual exposure and response are available, the chamber conditions shall be derived from these data.
 Without availability of field measurements, the chamber conditions will be derived from the following information and evaluations.